-The museum plays a major role in the preservation of art, artifacts, valuable objects of the country.
-It helps you learn about the history, culture and the wars of Vietnam.
+The museum plays a major role in preserving the country’s art, artifacts, and other valuable objects.
+It helps you learn about Vietnam’s history, culture, and wars.

-Using these details, we’ve created a list of the most visited museums in Vietnam, counting down from ten until crowning a winner.
+Using these details, we’ve created a list of the most visited museums in Vietnam, counting down from 10 to crown a winner.

 Ho Chi Minh Museum (Ha Noi)

-The main showroom displays nearly 12,000 documents, articles, pictures and exhibits illustrating the historical events that took place during President Ho Chi Minh’s life, as well as important events that occurred in the rest of the world since the end of the 19th century.
-The museum has another rooms such as a library, a large hall, meeting rooms, and research rooms.
+The main showroom displays nearly 12,000 documents, articles, pictures, and exhibits illustrating the historical events that took place during President Ho Chi Minh’s life, as well as important events that occurred worldwide since the end of the 19th century.
+The museum has other rooms, including a library, a large hall, meeting rooms, and research rooms.

 Viet Nam National Museum of History (Ha Noi)

-The national museum of history in Ha Noi was founded on 26 September 2011 on the basis of merging Viet Nam History Museum and Revolution Museum.
-The museum displays and introduces plenty of valuable objects, which reflect all the periods of Vietnamese history.
+The National Museum of History in Ha Noi was founded on 26 September 2011, following the merger of the Viet Nam History Museum and the Revolution Museum.
+The museum displays and introduces many valuable objects that reflect all periods of Vietnamese history.

-The museum consists 200.000 documents and artifacts displayed on an area of 4,000 m2.
-Also, it divided two main exhibitions: the exhibition about Vietnamese history from Prehistoric age to August Revolution 1945 at 01 Trang Tien Street and the exhibition about Vietnamese history from 19th century to present at 216 Tran Quang Khai street.
+The museum houses 200,000 documents and artifacts displayed across 4,000 m².
+Also, it is divided into two main exhibitions: the exhibition on Vietnamese history from the Prehistoric age to the August Revolution of 1945 at 01 Trang Tien Street, and the exhibition on Vietnamese history from the 19th century to the present at 216 Tran Quang Khai Street.

 Viet Nam Women’s Museum (Ha Noi)